Entrepreneurial lessons from Santa Claus

 These practices could be part of your wish list to fulfill in 2023.

-Reflect on how many of them you already have and which ones you consider you should develop to become or reinforce your entrepreneurial ability.
+Reflect on how many of them you already have and which ones you consider you should develop to become or strengthen your entrepreneurial ability.
 And forward! with your purposes.

 Happy week, happy life, happy endeavors